Assumption-lean weak limits and tests for two-stage adaptive experiments: Finite-sample evaluation

 \section{Finite-sample evaluation}

 In this section, we conduct extensive numerical simulations and a semi-synthetic data analysis to investigate the finite-sample performance of the tests studied in the previous section.
-In particular, we include all four bootstrap tests with two scaling and two weighting schemes proposed in Section~\ref{sec:bootstrap_procedure}.
-As a benchmark, we also include the IPW test statistic based on sample splitting, which only uses the data from follow-up stage for inference; the comparison demonstrates the benefit of using data from both stages.
+In particular, we include simulation-based tests with two scaling (normalized and unnormalized) and three weighting schemes ($m=0$, $m=1/2$, and $m=1$) proposed in Section~\ref{sec:bootstrap_procedure}.
 The significance level is taken to be $0.05$ throughout this section.